cognitive-robotics-course/lynxmotion_al5d_description/README.md

 `rosrun image_view image_view image:=/lynxmotion_al5d/al5d_external_vision/image_raw`

 This will open an image\_view screen with the image getting updated every half of a second.
+Below is an image captured using the sensor while the robot was in the (0, 0, 0, 0, 0, 0) position.

 ![Visualization of the image captured by the camera sensor](screenshots/image_view.png?raw=true "Image captured by the camera sensor linked to the simulator")